In this section

 Is there a difference between a third primary vaccine and a booster?

 There is no difference in the vaccine dose given.
 A third primary vaccination was advised for those who are immunosuppressed as research suggests that they are less likely to have gained a good level of protection from the previous two vaccines.
-Booster vaccination is given six months after the initial vaccinations to those who are likely to have had a good response but are at increased risk of COVID-19 infection.
+Booster vaccination is given a minimum of 12 weeks after the initial vaccinations to those who are likely to have had a good response but are at increased risk of COVID-19 infection.

-It is expected those who have had a third primary vaccine will be invited for a booster in around six months as part of the national programme.
+It is expected those who have had a third primary vaccine will be invited for a booster in a minimum of 12 weeks as part of the national programme.

 Can I have the flu and COVID vaccines at the same time?